Economics

 300-level

-If you are interested in postgraduate studies in Economics, you will also need to take MATH102 Mathematics 1A and STAT101 Statistics 1 during your degree.
-Those doing their major in the Bachelor of Science will also need to take ECON321 Microeconomic Analysis, ECON324 Econometrics, and ECON326 Macro and Monetary Economics.
+If you are interested in postgraduate studies in Economics, you will need to include MATH102 Mathematics 1A and STAT101 Statistics 1 in your undergraduate studies.
+Those who plan to pursue postgraduate studies in Economics after completing their major via the Bachelor of Science need to include ECON321 Microeconomic Analysis, ECON324 Econometrics, and ECON326 Macro and Monetary Economics in their undergraduate studies.

 For the complete three-year Bachelor of Commerce Economics major degree plan, see Te Kura Umanga | UC Business School website.